The Best Gardens in Europe, from East to West

 Keukenhof Gardens (Netherlands)

-Keukenhof Gardens is a must-see attraction in the Netherlands for anyone who enjoys flowers.
+Keukenhof Gardens is a must-see attraction in the Netherlands for anyone who enjoys flowers (or for the pensioners that are choosing this country to retire).
 The gardens are 32 hectares in size and feature 7 million tulip bulbs.
 They also have a castle, a clog museum, a maze, and four separate pavilions for flower exhibits and expositions.

 Oh, and there’s a windmill as well!
 If you have the time, you can climb it and enjoy a view of the Lisse tulip fields.